ravikrishnudu/ravikrishnudu/README.md

 ### Hi there 👋

 ## I'm Ravi!
-I'm a developer, geek, enthusiast, who loves to solve problems and fix things with technology.I am working on frontend web development with Javascript.
+I'm a developer, geek, enthusiast, who loves to solve problems and fix things with technology.

 <br />